-Measure Target 2023-24 Achieved 2021-22 Achieved 2022-23 Achieved 2023-24 Year End 2023- 24 VS Target Variance Reason more meaningful indicators.
-Road assets Our transport system is safe to travel on Road condition index which measures the condition of the road surface (a lower number indicates a better rating).
+Measure Target Achieved Achieved Achieved Year End vs Target 2023-24 2021-22 2022-23 2023-24 2023-24 Variance reason Road assets KOGG ASSETS Our transport system is safe t o travel on Road condition index which measures the condition of the road surface (a lower number indicates a better rating).
 Hold or improve rating (<3) 3 4 4 × Overall increase in traffic volumes and sustained wet weather over the last two seasons contributed to the decline in road surface conditions The average quality of ride on a sealed local road network, measured by smooth travel exposure.
-Hold or improve rating (>78%) 78% 70% 71% × Overall increase in traffic volumes and sustained wet weather over the last two seasons contributed to the decline in road surface conditions Roading maintenance Percentage of sealed local road network that is resurfaced annually. ≥2% 3.2% 1.8% 1.85% × The road rehabilitation and resurfacing projects were awarded to a new contractor and team in October 2023, leading to delays in the work program and traffic management

-Measure Target 2023-24 Achieved 2021-22 Achieved 2022-23 Achieved 2023-24 Year End 2023- 24 VS Target Variance Reason plan approvals.
-Despite these setbacks, we are on track for the current year, with pre-seal repairs starting in April and improved planning to meet our funding targets.
-Percentage of footpaths that fall within the service standard for footpath condition. ≥98% 91% 89% 98% ~ Resident satisfaction with the footpath condition. ≥80% 37% 45% 51% × Concerns were raised about shared paths being dominated by cyclists, prompting calls for more education on responsible dog ownership and leash usage on these paths.
-Residents' satisfaction with shared paths has increased in 2024 (51%) compared to 2023.
+Hold or improve rating (>78%) 78% 70% 71% × Overall increase in traffic volumes and sustained wet weather over the last two seasons contributed to the decline in road surface conditions.
+Roading maintenance Percentage of sealed local road network that is resurfaced annually. ≥2% 3.2% 1.8% 2.71% V Percentage of footpaths that fall within the service standard for footpath condition. ≥98% 91% 89% 98% ✓ Resident satisfaction with the footpath condition. ≥80% 37% 45% 51% × Concerns were raised about shared paths being dominated by cyclists, prompting calls for more education on responsible dog ownership and leash usage on these paths.
+Resider satisfaction with shared paths has increased in 2024 (51%) compared t 2023.
+Resident satisfaction with the condition of their local roads. ≥80% 42% 35% 44% × Satisfaction with cycle ways has increased in 2024 (44%) compared to 2023.
+Residents concerned abou cyclist behaviour and perceptions a council over investing in cycleways Residents' written feedback on transport infrastructure reveals that a quarter of comments are from pedestrians or cyclists who feel vulnerable by motorists' behaviour when using footpaths, pedestrian crossings, and roads.
+Road safety services The number of fatalities and serious injury crashes on the local road network Number (Previous year less 1% (24.74) 25 26 35 × Many things can cause accidents on the road, like not paying attentio (like texting or eating while driving), driving too fast, being under the influence of alcohol or drugs, bad weather, roads in poor condition, being tired while driving, driving carelessly, problems with the vehicl not knowing how to drive well, and not following traffic rules.
+Road risk rating - percentage that has a high collective risk rating and percentage that have a high personal rating ≤5% for both collective and personal risk Data unavailable 1.65% 3.00% ~